react-native-async-storage/async-storage/docs/AdvancedUsage.md

 asyncStorage.delegate = self;
 ```

+### The procotol

-The delegate must conform to the protocol `RNCAsyncStorageDelegate`:
+The delegate must conform to the `RNCAsyncStorageDelegate` protocol

+---

 ```objc
 - (void)allKeys:(RNCAsyncStorageResultCallback)block;